On this page...

 Grant Program and Awards

-Cohorts VII-XVIII: Iowa provides a 5 year grant.
-In years 4 and 5 the funding is reduced 25% and we have a sustainability meeting as part of the Comprehensive Site visit by the Iowa Department of Education.
+Cohorts VII-XX: Iowa provides a 5-year grant.
+In years 4 and 5, funding is reduced by 25%, and we hold a sustainability meeting as part of the Comprehensive Site visit by the Iowa Department of Education.

 Grant Award - Cohort XIX 2024-2029